 3rd Tuesday Bird Walks: Join us beginning April 2018 for free guided bird walks along our trails.
 Every third Tuesday of the month from April through October, see and hear the the exciting birdlife at the prairie and improve your identification skills.
 Please write or call us to reserve your spot, or just show up!
 Field guides and binoculars available.
 See the "Events" tab above for details of this and all of our other great offerings.

-The eBird kiosk will be a great way for visitors to utilize eBird while visiting the prairie, but it will be much more than a bird sightings computer.
-The kiosk will also work as an interactive field guide with information about our local bird species – from pictures and range maps to sounds and descriptions.
-And, most exciting, the kiosk will allow the user to put a point on the Spring Creek Prairie tail map to show other users where they saw a bird.
+The eBird kiosk is a great way for visitors to utilize eBird while visiting the prairie, but it's much more than a bird sightings computer.
+The kiosk works as an interactive field guide with information about our local bird species – from pictures and range maps to sounds and descriptions.
+And, most exciting, the kiosk allows users to put a point on the Spring Creek Prairie tail map to show other users where they saw a bird.

-The center plans to use the kiosk for education programs as well, like during the Christmas Bird Count for Kids, the Great Backyard Bird Count, and seasonal bird walks throughout the year.
+We use the kiosk for education programs as well, during the Christmas Bird Count for Kids, the Great Backyard Bird Count, and seasonal bird walks throughout the year.

 * To find other great birding spots in Nebraska, go to Audubon Nebraska's "Birding in Nebraska" page.